SoftwareAG/c8y-releasenotes/content/release-10-18+/announcements-10-18+.md

 ```

 The scaffolding process via `c8ycli` will already include this additional file depending on the version that you use.
-Note that this is only a temporary work-around until the issue with the npm registry has been resolved.
+Note that this is only a temporary workaround until the issue with the npm registry has been resolved.

 ##### Removal of deprecated device-grid model classes, column implementations and services